-When people think about their blog, they can often get caught up on the length of each posts.
-This can create the wrong mind-set.
-It is not about creating the right length of blog post, it is about the quality of a blog post.
-With a SEO focus, there is an argument about creating a blog post in excess of 400 words to please Google and search engines but if you don’t need 400 words to say what you have to say, then don’t.
+When people think about their blogs, they can often get caught up on the length of each post.
+This can create the wrong mindset.
+It is not about creating the right length of the blog post; it is about the quality of a blog post.
+With an SEO focus, there is an argument about creating a blog post in excess of 400 words to please Google and search engines but if you don’t need 400 words to say what you have to say, then don’t.

-Focus on quality as opposed to quantity of your blog
+Focus on the quality as opposed to quantity of your blog

 However, most people would assume that a business blog would be linked to a business in some way.
-Hosting the blog on your site is not just great for SEO purposes, it provides relevancy.
-If you offer good content and make sure that here are links on page, interested customers will go off and search on your own.
-Through the use of analytical tools, you can find out the ways people land on your blog and you can track their progress through the site.
+Hosting the blog on your site is not just great for SEO purposes; it provides relevancy.
+If you offer good content and make sure that there are links on the page, interested customers will go off and search on your own.
+Through the use of analytical tools, you can find out the ways people land on your blog, and you can track their progress through the site.
 If visitors end up heading to a particular product or part of your site after reading a blog post, perhaps think about creating a blog post that will direct more people in that direction.
-Conversely, if you would rather people visited another part of your site; write a blog piece pushing them in the direction.
+Conversely, if you would rather people visit another part of your site, write a blog piece pushing them in that direction.

 Marketing your business can be a big task, but blogging can be a cost-effective and efficient way to do so.

 Moxee Marketing is a London-based digital marketing agency.
 We help our clients, whether based in the United Kingdom or elsewhere in the globe, meet and exceed their digital goals and objectives across various channels.